stephband/jquery.transitions/README.md

 There are some advantages to class based animation, not least of which is the fact that it progressively enhances normal classes, but we do lose some functionality that .animate() provides - notably callbacks on animation end, and the ability to animate to 'hide', where display: none; is applied at the end of the animation.
 These two methods address these problems.</p>

+<h2>New in 1.8 - transitions to and from 'auto'</h2>
+<p>1.8 adds support for transitions to and from 'auto' values, for the CSS properties height, width, margin-left and margin-right.</p>

 <h2>New in 1.6 - IE fallback!</h2>
 <p>Automatic fallback to jQuery's .animate() in IE6, IE7, IE8 and IE9 allowing you to write transitions in CSS and have them display in these browsers, too.
 Support is basic for the moment, but works if you stick to a few rules.</p>
 <ul>